RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions

 $\pi' = $ { \begin{itemize} \item[$-$] DEPLOY\_SMALL\_ENGINES\_FIRECHIEF\_ADMINFIRE \_BYENG \item[$-$] DEPLOY\_BIG\_ENGINES\_FIRECHIEF\_MESAFIRE\_BYENG \item[$-$] SEND\_SOCIAL\_MEDIA\_BYENG\_BYENG \item[$-$] ADDRESS\_MEDIA\_FIRECHIEF \end{itemize} }

-In this case, the actions { SEND\_SOCIAL\_MEDIA} and { DEPLOY\_BIG\_ENGINES\_FIRECHIEF\_MESAFIRE\_BYENG} can be viewed as the latent preferences of the user which are exposed when the user raises the foil to ask for explanations.
+Note that in this setting, the actions { SEND\_SOCIAL\_MEDIA} and { DEPLOY\_BIG\_ENGINES\_FIRECHIEF\_MESAFIRE\_BYENG} can also be viewed as the latent preferences of the user which are explicitly elicited when the user raises the foil to ask for explanations.
 We will now look at how \radarnew~generates (1) explanations to refute the given foil and (2) elicit the preferences of the user through three different interaction strategies.